Nevakanezah/HorseEnhancer/README.md

 ## Issues
 For bug reports and feature suggestions, please [submit an issue via GitHub.](https://github.com/Nevakanezah/HorseEnhancer/issues)

+## Future Releases
+The following features are planned for addition in later updates to the plugin:
+* Permissions support.
+* Horse tamer can control who may ride their horse, or transfer ownership.
+* Option to refund the breeding item when incompatible horses attempt to breed.
+* Different horse breeds have different attribute trends.

 ## Special Thanks
 Special thanks to the following plugin authors, whose work was an invaluable resource: